cosmos/ibc/spec/ics-2-consensus-verification/README.md

   * `Genesis` is the genesis `ConsensusState`
   * `Commit` is the header generating function

-The headers generated from the `Blockchain` is expected to satisfy the followings:
+The headers generated from the `Blockchain` are expected to satisfy the followings:

 1. The `Header`s have no more than one direct child